-This page provides tailored guidance to Local Administrators (LAs) on how to manage Microsoft Bookings on the NHSmail Portal.
-It covers the enabling of Microsoft Bookings, the creation, update and deletion of Microsoft Bookings calendars, and management of users on the NHSmail Portal.
+This page provides tailored guidance to Local Administrators (LAs) on how to manage Microsoft Bookings on the NHSmail portal.
+It covers the enabling of Microsoft Bookings, the creation, updating and deletion of Microsoft Bookings calendars, and management of users on the NHSmail portal.

-Microsoft Bookings gives calendar administrators the ability to manage appointments for a group of clinicians/healthcare professionals in a single calendar view.
+- Microsoft Bookings gives calendar administrators and schedulers the ability to manage appointments for a group of clinicians in a single calendar view

-Once a Booking calendar has been created, a new email address is created for the calendar.
-Appointment and reminder emails are sent to the patient (the Booking recipient) via the calendar’s email address; improving security by eliminating the need to share the email addresses of clinicians.
+- Once a Bookings calendar is set up by a Local Administrator, a new email address is created for the calendar.
+Appointment and reminder emails are sent to the patient via the Bookings app from the calendar email address, keeping the clinician and admin contact details secure

 1.1.
 Naming Convention

-o The calendar’s display name and email address are created automatically and result from combining the organisation’s short name, followed by the service area, followed by the clinic name
+- The calendar’s display name and email address are created automatically and result from combining the organisation’s short name, service area and clinic name

-There are two types of user that can be added to a Booking calendar:
+There are four types of user that can be added to a Booking calendar:

-- Calendar viewers (or visitors) – who receive emails for appointment bookings and only see their own calendars.
-These would typically be the clinicians attending Booking appointments.
+- Calendar viewers (or visitors) – who receive emails for appointment bookings and have read access to all parts of the calendar but don’t have permissions to make any changes.
+These would typically be the clinicians attending booked appointments.

 2. Enabling the Microsoft Bookings application